Enter your postcode to find local community information schemes and citizens patrols close to you

 Arrests Made Across Rother This Week

-There have been a number of arrests made across Rother this week for offences including; drink driving, criminal damage, common assault and breach of bail.
+A number of arrests have been made across Rother this week for offences including; criminal damage, drink driving and common assault.

-If your report is not urgent you can call us on 101 or through our website service.
+If your report is not urgent you can call us on 101 or through our website service here.

-Online reports are triaged in the same way as 101 calls but keep our phone line free for those who can only contact us by phone.
+Online reports are triaged in the same way as 101 calls but keep our phone lines free for those who can only contact us by phone.

 In the case of an emergency, crime in action or where there is threat to life always call 999.